decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

 // @public (undocumented)
 export const AvatarAttach: ComponentDefinition<ISchema<PBAvatarAttach>>;

+// Warning: (ae-forgotten-export) The symbol "PBAvatarModifierArea" needs to be exported by the entry point index.d.ts
+//
+// @public (undocumented)
+export const AvatarModifierArea: ComponentDefinition<ISchema<PBAvatarModifierArea>>;

 // Warning: (ae-forgotten-export) The symbol "PBAvatarShape" needs to be exported by the entry point index.d.ts
 //
 // @public (undocumented)